Schisandra: planting, berry harvest and care

 Propagation

 Schisandra can be multiplied by sowing or by propagation by cuttings.
-In all cases, this liana is not easy to propagate and germination or rooting rates are fairly low.
-In addition, plants obtained from sowing will take several years before producing berries.
-For Schisandra propagation by cuttings, take either herbaceous cuttings in spring, around May–June, or semi-ripe cuttings at end of summer.
+In any case, this liana is not easy to propagate and germination or rooting rate is fairly low.
+Furthermore, young plants obtained from sowing will take several years to produce berries.
+For propagation by cuttings of Schisandra, take either herbaceous cuttings in spring, around May–June, or semi-hardwood cuttings in late summer.

 Sowing